 Optimizing Roth conversions requires sophisticated analysis.
 It isn’t just as simple as minimizing taxes paid.
 In the talk, David demonstrates how Roth conversions can be extremely valuable even if a client is always in the same tax bracket and how a client might save multiples of the value he is converting over the next three decades.

 By default, our recommendation is convert something to Roth today, but with sufficient analysis an even better conversion plan may be able to be found.
-For those who do not have access to our tax planning service, we recommend using our two simple but effective conversion target calculations.
+For those who do not have access to our tax planning service, we recommend using our four simple but effective conversion target calculations.

 If you are interested in becoming a client, we would be happy to meet with you.
 Our prospective client meetings are free and it is easy to get started as a client.